Name: Lee Fawcett

 After Beijing Lee returned to the basketball squad were he was selected in the 2009 Paralympic world cup squad and they won bronze medal, and then also in the European Squad where the championships were held in Turkey and the team won a bronze medal.

-Lee is now retired from playing International Basketball but remains involved with the squad as one of the coaching staff, he also works as an Athlete Mentor Inspiring Young People.
+Lee is now retired from playing International Basketball but has remained involved with the squad as one of the coaching staff, he also works as an Athlete Mentor Inspiring Young People.
 Lee is a role model to many people including the kids and adults he works with in his wheelchair basketball coaching and the young people he has visited in schools.
-Lee's biggest fans are his wife Linda and his 4 children Liam, Jamie, Millie and Matilda.
+Lee's biggest fans are his wife Linda and his 5 children Liam, Jamie, Millie, Matilda and Noah